 TWHB Drew at Dunkirk

-This is how the majority of people would have known my father, he ran for many years a small garage in Netheravon, Wiltshire.
+This is how the majority of people would have known my father as he ran for many years a small garage in Netheravon, Wiltshire.

 T.W.
 Drew, The Garage, Netheravon.
 Tel.
 N°348.

-The garage is still in operation and doing very today.
+The garage is still in operation and doing very well.

 Now its The Motor Garage Ltd. Netheravon.
 Tel N°01980 670348.

 The Garage in the 1930's.

 The Garage just about the time he bought the business.

 And this is how I sold it much later around 1980.